slac-lcls/lclstreamer/docs/docs/installation_running.md

 ```

 This will create a virtual environment, located in the `.pixi` subdirectory, that
-contains all the python packages required by LCLStreamer to run, each at its correct
+contains all the python packages required by LCLStreamer to run, each at a version that
-version.
+is compatible withthe LCLStreamer application.

 ## Running LCLStreamer

 LCLStreamer is currently designed to run exclusively using the MPI protocol.
 After
-installing LCLStreamer, the program can be launched using the `pixi run` command.
-For
+installing LCLStreamer, the appliaction can be launched using the `pixi run` command.
-example:
+For example:

 ``` bash
 pixi run mpirun -n 8 lclstreamer
 ```

-LCLStreamer will look for a configuration file called `lclstreamer.yaml` in the current
+LCLStreamer looks for a configuration file named `lclstreamer.yaml` in the current
 working directory.
 Alternatively, the path to the configuration file can be passed to
 the lclstreamer executable using the --config option: